Reidemeister and movie moves for involutive links: Movie moves

 \section{Movie moves}

 We continue the study of cobordisms of involutive links started in Section~\ref{sec:4}.
 Our goal is to explain possible movie moves for 1-parameter families.
-The main result is Theorem~\ref{thm:main_loop} below, echoing Theorem~\ref{thm:intro3} from the introduction.
+The main result is Theorem~\ref{thm:main_loop} below, echoing Theorem~\ref{thm:intro3} from the introduction. \begin{remark} Throughout Section~\ref{sec:carter_saito}, we assume that cobordisms do not have isolated fixed points. \end{remark}